Enclosure status

 Big-headed turtle facts

-• This turtle’s head is so big it can’t be withdrawn inside its shell.
+• As its name suggests, this turtle’s head is so big it can’t be withdrawn inside its shell.
 Instead, the top and sides of its head are covered with a large bony ‘roof’ that acts like armour.

-• These turtles have huge jaw muscles which help them break through the crabs’ tough shells.
+• These turtles have huge jaw muscles which help them break through crabs’ tough shells.

 What do big-headed turtles eat?